Chris Carson: 2020 season

 In Week 1 against the Atlanta Falcons, Carson rushed six times for 21 yards and caught six passes for 45 yards and two receiving touchdowns during the 38–25 road victory.
 He became the Seahawks' first running back to record multiple receiving touchdowns in a game since Dan Doornink did so in Week 9 of the 1981 season.

 In Week 2 against the New England Patriots on Sunday Night Football, Carson rushed for 72 yards and recorded 36 receiving yards and a touchdown during the 35–30 win.

 In Week 4 against the Miami Dolphins, Carson totaled 100 yards from scrimmage and two rushing touchdowns during the 31–23 win.
 In Week 7 against the Arizona Cardinals on Sunday Night Football, Carson ran for 34 yards and had seven receiving yards before suffering a foot injury, causing him to miss the next four weeks.
 He returned in Week 12 on Monday Night Football against the Philadelphia Eagles, rushing for 41 yards and a touchdown, adding 18 receiving yards on 2 catches during the 23–17 win.
 In Week 13 against the New York Giants, Carson recorded 110 yards from scrimmage and a receiving touchdown during the 17–12 loss.
 The next week, in a home game against the New York Jets, he rushed for 76 yards and a touchdown, and also had 3 receptions for 22 yards.
 Carson finished the 2020 season with 141 rushing attempts for 681 rushing yards and five rushing touchdowns, adding 37 receptions for 287 yards and four receiving touchdowns.

 2021 season

 On March 27, 2021, Carson re-signed on a two-year contract with the Seahawks.
 He suffered a neck injury in Week 4, missed the following game, then was placed on injured reserve on October 15, 2021.
 On November 19, it was revealed that Carson needed neck surgery, which prematurely ended his 2021 season.
 Carson finished the 2021 season with 54 rushing attempts for 232 yards and 3 rushing touchdowns along with 6 receptions for 29 yards.

 On July 26, 2022, Carson announced his retirement from football after five seasons due to the neck injury he sustained in the 2021 season.
-The Seahawks waived him with a failed physical designation, which guarantees him injury protections under the NFL’s CBA.
+The Seahawks waived him with a failed physical designation, which guarantees him injury protections under the NFL collective bargaining agreement.